msupply-foundation/conforma-server/documentation/List-of-Action-plugins.md

 Should be run whenever an application or review is submitted, and it will generate the review assignments for the next _review_ that should be done.

+Note: if assignment records already exist (i.e. if it's a re-assignment), they will just be updated (new timestamp)

+_TO-DO: decide what to do with records that exist, but no longer should be (e.g. the reviewer has been removed/permissions revoked)_

 - _Action Code:_ **`generateReviewAssignments`**

 | Input parameters<br />(\*required) <br/> | Output properties                 |